banner-bg

 Bathroom log

 Add space for the child’s “potty activity” on your preschool daily report.
 The columns in this section will vary based on children’s ages.
-For babies, parents will want to know when their diapers were changed and what type of bowel movement occurred.
+For infants, parents and guardians will want to know when their diapers were changed and what type of bowel movement occurred.
 For older toddlers, it’s helpful for parents to know where they went to the bathroom (in a diaper or potty) to guide potty training and watch for any concerning patterns.

 What they learned